 If the property you're selling could benefit from aerial photography, we've got you covered.

-Ashland Real Estate Photos partners with an Ashland Municipal Airport based pilot Joseph Hovelman of Mountain High Aviation, one of the few fully licensed UAV operators in the country, to shoot from both UAV (unmanned aerial vehicle, aka "drones" or quadcopters), and fixed wing aircraft.
+Ashland Real Estate Photos partners with local UAV (unmanned aerial vehicle, aka "drones" or quadcopter) pilots, ideal for low-altitude photography, as well as Ashland Municipal Airport based pilot Joseph Hovelman of Mountain High Aviation, a fixed wing aircraft pilot with aircraft designed for aerial photography, utilized for high altitude photography.
 Rates are billed hourly and are in addition to standard Real Estate photography fees.

 The rate for the Cessna is $550 per hour of air time for the airplane and pilot, and $125 per hour for the photographer.
 If your shoot requires distance and/or waiting (i.e. flying to the coast and waiting for ideal weather conditions), there is a two-hour minimum.